This post may contain affiliate links.

 This savory Spiced Nuts Recipe is the perfect anytime snack or appetizer.
-The mix of almonds, pecans, cashews, pistachios and pumpkin seeds are crunchy, salty, savory, sweet and even a little spicy.
-It’s an easy recipe everyone will be asking for and also makes the best gift.
+The mix of almonds, pecans, cashews, pistachios, and pumpkin seeds are crunchy, salty, savory, sweet and even a little spicy.
+And with just 10 ingredients and only 10 minutes of prep work, this is definitely a recipe to save!

-My mom makes these nuts every year around the holidays to have around the house and also packages them up as a gift for family and friends.
-We’re not joking when everyone asks her for the recipe, they are insanely addicting.
+My mom makes these nuts every year around the holidays to have around the house and also gift to family and friends.
+Everyone always asks for her recipe!
+And luckily, she gave me her tried-and-true recipe to share with you which is based off of a recipe by Ellie Krieger.

 spiced nuts in a white bowl set on a wood table